Maggots in bins

 - Wrap food waste in newspaper or use compostable liners before putting it in your green bin

 - In hot weather, consider placing food waste in the next bin due to be collected (alternate between black bin one week and green in the next week)

 If you find maggots in your bin

 Most maggots will go when your bin is emptied.
-After it has been emptied you can clean your bin with disinfectant or bleach and plenty of water.
-A fragranced cleaner will deter flies.
+After it has been emptied you can clean your bin with disinfectant and plenty of water.
+A fragrant cleaner will deter flies.
 If you do not want to wash out your bin professional bin cleaning companies can be found online or in local papers.

 You are responsible for your own waste and the cleanliness of your bin.